Muscle Recovery: 8 Tips for a Faster Recovery after Exercise

-What does “recovery” mean?
+What does “muscle recovery” mean?
 It means that your body can recoup after a race or a training session.
 After the body recovers, you are once again fit and ready to perform.

 How much your body develops and how much your performance improves depends on how well and how quickly you can recover.
 The faster you recover, the sooner you can begin again with the next training session.
 A fully recovered body is far more resilient.
 Plus, you don’t tend to get injured as easily.
 In fact, it’s during the time after your workout that the body improves its performance.